David Marshall (Singaporean politician): Constitutional crisis

 During this period, Marshall held an emergency meeting with the Assembly, where most of them urged him to postpone his resignation.
-Several local unions and unionists also urged him not to resign, with a seven-man delegation representing 110 unions consisting of a cumulative 100,000 members meeting with Marshall to persuade him.
-The Indian Daily Mail reported that S. Jaganathan, president of the Singapore Trade Union Congress, agreed on the issues with the Constitution, but did not find it worth resigning over.
-Gold Coast prime minister (present-day Ghanaian prime minister) Kwame Nkrumah also told Marshall not to resign, sending a message from Ghana.
-With this support, Marshall then laid out a three-part motion to the Assembly, detailing that they would end colonial rule, rewrite the Constitution to benefit those elected with the view of self-governance, and that the governor should act on the advice of the chief minister.
-Marshall's motion saw support from twenty-eight members; G. A. P. Sutherland was the only dissenter, and the colonial officials – Davies, Hart, and Goode – abstained.
-Following this, Marshall held off on his resignation till the arrival of Lennox-Boyd.
+Additionally, both Singaporeans and people abroad encouraged him to stay, such as Gold Coast prime minister Kwame Nkrumah.
+With this support, Marshall laid out a three-part motion to the Assembly, detailing that they would end colonial rule, rewrite the constitution to benefit those elected with the view of self-governance, and that the governor should act on the advice of the chief minister.
+Marshall's motion saw support from twenty-eight members; he subsequently held off on his resignation till the arrival of Lennox-Boyd.

-Lennox-Boyd arrived in Singapore on 31 July, where he and Marshall held a few meetings, before he briefly left again to visit London and Borneo, returning once more on 15 August.
-In the following days, Lennox-Boyd and the Legislative Assembly discussed the issues throughly, with a statement being announced on 18 August that an agreement had been reached.
-The colonial authorities edited the Governor's powers to be in favour of the elected ministers, with the governor required to act in the advice or consultation of the chief minister.
+Lennox-Boyd arrived in Singapore on 31 July, briefly leaving to visit London and Borneo, before returning on 15 August.
+In the following days, Lennox-Boyd and the Legislative Assembly discussed the issues, with a statement on 18 August announcing that an agreement had been reached.
+The colonial authorities edited the governor's powers to be in favour of the elected ministers, with the governor required to act in the advice or consultation of the chief minister.
 For the issue on self-governance, Marshall was invited to send a delegation to London to discuss the situation.
 In the press, Marshall stated that he was "very pleased with the outcome", however the opposition assemblymen cast doubts on Lennox-Boyd's unclear wordings and the lack of actual self-governance, instead being asked to head to London.
 The British agreed to Marshall's terms largely due to fear that his resignation would lead to further crisis within Singapore's politics, bring a more "radical and irresponsible government" into power, and ruin the confidence of the British's politics only three months after the general elections.
-This was confirmed in reports by the Colonial Office, where Black had been attempting to postpone Marshall's resignation until Lennox-Boyd's arrival.